XanaduAI/blackbird/doc/syntax.rst

     is a **superset** of the Blackbird quantum assembly language described here, as it is embedded in a Python environment.

-    You can think of it as 'Python-enhanced Blackbird'.
-The reason for this is twofold:

-    1. We are already in a Python environment, we might as well allow the user to use Python functions and constructs, even if they are not 'officially' part of the Blackbird spec.
+    You can think of it as 'Python-enhanced Blackbird', as Python functions and constructs, can be used, even if they are not 'officially' part of the Blackbird spec.

-    ..

-    2. It would be near impossible to restrict the code inside the Strawberry Fields Engine context anyway.
-We could force the user to provide a string containing the Blackbird code, but this is ugly and not elegent.

-    Currently, I like the SF Blackbird approach.
-It is close enough to Blackbird to look qualitatively the same in most cases.

 Introduction